Octavia Wealth Advisors LLC Acquires 131 Shares of Visa Inc. (NYSE:V)

-Octavia Wealth Advisors LLC increased its holdings in Visa Inc. (NYSE:V – Get Rating) by 2.2% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 6,026 shares of the credit-card processor’s stock after acquiring an additional 131 shares during the period.
-Octavia Wealth Advisors LLC’s holdings in Visa were worth $1,071,000 at the end of the most recent quarter.
+Octavia Wealth Advisors LLC grew its holdings in shares of Visa Inc. (NYSE:V – Get Rating) by 2.2% in the third quarter, HoldingsChannel.com reports.
+The fund owned 6,026 shares of the credit-card processor’s stock after purchasing an additional 131 shares during the period.
+Octavia Wealth Advisors LLC’s holdings in Visa were worth $1,071,000 at the end of the most recent reporting period.

-Other institutional investors also recently modified their holdings of the company.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH grew its holdings in Visa by 2.7% during the second quarter.
-MEAG MUNICH ERGO Kapitalanlagegesellschaft mbH now owns 34,800 shares of the credit-card processor’s stock valued at $6,852,000 after purchasing an additional 913 shares during the period.
-Venture Visionary Partners LLC grew its holdings in Visa by 2.9% during the second quarter.
-Venture Visionary Partners LLC now owns 82,339 shares of the credit-card processor’s stock valued at $16,212,000 after purchasing an additional 2,318 shares during the period.
-Pflug Koory LLC grew its holdings in Visa by 14.4% during the second quarter.
-Pflug Koory LLC now owns 2,838 shares of the credit-card processor’s stock valued at $559,000 after purchasing an additional 357 shares during the period.
-Salvus Wealth Management LLC grew its holdings in Visa by 2.2% during the second quarter.
-Salvus Wealth Management LLC now owns 2,801 shares of the credit-card processor’s stock valued at $551,000 after purchasing an additional 59 shares during the period.
-Finally, AustralianSuper Pty Ltd grew its holdings in Visa by 12.1% during the second quarter.
-AustralianSuper Pty Ltd now owns 2,774,636 shares of the credit-card processor’s stock valued at $546,298,000 after purchasing an additional 298,792 shares during the period.
-81.87% of the stock is owned by institutional investors.
+A number of other large investors have also recently modified their holdings of the business.
+BCK Partners Inc. purchased a new stake in Visa in the first quarter worth approximately $2,717,000.
+Markel Corp lifted its holdings in shares of Visa by 0.3% in the 1st quarter.
+Markel Corp now owns 961,105 shares of the credit-card processor’s stock worth $213,144,000 after acquiring an additional 3,065 shares during the last quarter.
+AMI Investment Management Inc. purchased a new stake in shares of Visa in the 1st quarter valued at $2,323,000.
+Bragg Financial Advisors Inc grew its holdings in shares of Visa by 3.0% during the 1st quarter.
+Bragg Financial Advisors Inc now owns 3,342 shares of the credit-card processor’s stock valued at $741,000 after purchasing an additional 98 shares during the last quarter.
+Finally, Moneta Group Investment Advisors LLC grew its holdings in shares of Visa by 4.8% during the 1st quarter.
+Moneta Group Investment Advisors LLC now owns 17,054 shares of the credit-card processor’s stock valued at $3,782,000 after purchasing an additional 779 shares during the last quarter.
+Institutional investors own 81.87% of the company’s stock.

 Visa (NYSE:V – Get Rating) last released its earnings results on Tuesday, October 25th.
-The credit-card processor reported $1.93 EPS for the quarter, beating analysts’ consensus estimates of $1.86 by $0.07.
-The business had revenue of $7.79 billion for the quarter, compared to analysts’ expectations of $7.55 billion.
+The credit-card processor reported $1.93 EPS for the quarter, topping the consensus estimate of $1.86 by $0.07.
 Visa had a return on equity of 48.56% and a net margin of 51.03%.
-As a group, research analysts expect that Visa Inc. will post 8.28 earnings per share for the current fiscal year.
+The business had revenue of $7.79 billion for the quarter, compared to the consensus estimate of $7.55 billion.
+Equities research analysts anticipate that Visa Inc. will post 8.28 earnings per share for the current fiscal year.

+Visa announced that its board has approved a stock buyback plan on Tuesday, October 25th that allows the company to buyback $12.00 billion in shares.
+This buyback authorization allows the credit-card processor to buy up to 3.1% of its shares through open market purchases.
+Shares buyback plans are generally a sign that the company’s leadership believes its shares are undervalued.

 Visa Cuts Dividend

-The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 3rd.
-Stockholders of record on Friday, December 16th will be paid a dividend of $0.395 per share.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, January 3rd.
+Stockholders of record on Friday, December 16th will be paid a $0.395 dividend.
 The ex-dividend date of this dividend is Thursday, December 15th.
-This represents a $1.58 dividend on an annualized basis and a dividend yield of 0.76%.
-Visa’s dividend payout ratio (DPR) is currently 25.75%.
+This represents a $1.58 annualized dividend and a dividend yield of 0.76%.
+Visa’s dividend payout ratio is presently 25.75%.

-Visa declared that its Board of Directors has initiated a stock repurchase program on Tuesday, October 25th that permits the company to repurchase $12.00 billion in shares.
-This repurchase authorization permits the credit-card processor to buy up to 3.1% of its shares through open market purchases.
-Shares repurchase programs are generally a sign that the company’s board believes its shares are undervalued.

 Visa Company Profile